-Honestly, sometimes I am such a contradiction that I don’t even understand MYSELF.
-In some ways I am incredibly organized and in other ways I am not oarticularly organized at all.
+I have to be honest, sometimes I am a bit of a contraction.
+I’m super organized in certain ways, but in other ways, not so much.
 For instance, I’ve always wanted to be one of those people who plans their dinner menus out by week or alphabetizes their spices, etc. Or one of those awesome bullet journaling people.
 I think those are SO cool, but but I just can’t make myself do it.
 Well, at least not for more that a week or so.
 What if I didn’t want to eat that meal on that day and the spices will probably just get all messed up again?
 And bullet journals are not for people like me who HATE their handwriting!

-So, until I figure out how to help them, I might as well share my organizational secrets with you guys.
-Here are some of the tips I use that help me get organized:
+So, until I figure out how to help them, I might as well share my organizational secrets with my readers.
+Here are some of the tips I use that help me be more organized in the mornings:

 1. Planning – This is the most important part.
 I always start by visualizing my whole day – usually while I’m having my shower.
 Do I have meetings where I need to dress nice?
 Is there something going on after work?
 What’s the weather like?
 Do I have some downtime where I might want a book to read?
 If it’s an extremely complex trip, I might make a list, but they usually aren’t necessary.
-I even pre-visualize my outfits starting at the shoes on up to my jewelry.
+I usually even visualize my outfit starting at the shoes on up to my jewelry.

-This is what saved my bacon a couple of years ago when I woke up over an hour late for an important business trip.
+Sidebar: This is what saved my bacon last month when I woke up over an hour late for an out-of-town business trip.
 Because I had taken the time to plan out my wardrobe, pack up my computer, my toiletries, and even all my chargers and cords, I was able to jump out of bed, brush my teeth, throw on the outfit I’d laid out the night before and get out the door in 5 minutes flat.
-I still made my plane, and I had everything I needed for a successful and comfortable 2 day trip.
+I still made my plane, and I had everything I needed for a successful and comfortable 2-day trip.

 Photo credit: Image courtesy of DigitalArt / FreeDigitalPhotos.net